1. Information About Me

 If you contact us as described above, you will be required to consent to our use of your personal data to contact you.
 In this case, our lawful basis for using your personal data will be article 6(1)(a) of the GDPR, which allows us to use your personal data with your consent for a particular purpose or purposes.

-As stated above, we do not generally collect any personal data directly from you, but if you contact us and we obtain your personal details from your email, we may use them to respond to your email.
+As stated above, I do not generally collect any personal data directly from you, but if you contact us and we obtain your personal details from your email, we may use them to respond to your email.
 The other technical data referred to above is necessary for the technical operation of the website and will not normally be used in any way to personally identify you.

 Any and all emails containing your personal data will be deleted within a reasonable amount of time after the subject matter of your email has been resolved and no other personal data will be retained for any longer than is necessary.